Friday, January 2, 2009

 Find the mix right here!!

-"I Ain't Gonna Eat Out My Heart"
+The Puppets-"I Ain't Gonna Eat Out My Heart"

 I know absolutely nothing about the Puppets, other than that they were a `1960's girl group and shared a name with the obscure Merseybeat band founded by Joe Meek around the same time.
 This song puts a spin on the Young Rascals' version (originally recorded in 1965) by spinning the gender tables.
 "I need you boy, but you ain't gonna cheat on me--I ain't gonna eat out my heart anymore, so quit it!"